Fusion Risk Management Introduces Generative AI-powered Assistant to Help Businesses Build Resilience

 Why do we use KPIs?
 What should we be measuring?

 Quantitative and qualitative score carding is imperative in evaluating BCMP performance.
 It provides an organization with dynamic metrics, that can at any point in time, measure program effectiveness and health.
 If you measure, you can manage; measuring and tracking BCMP KPI’s typically result in:

-- Providing focus for strategic and operational improvement
+Providing a focus for strategic and operational improvement

-- Providing objective evidence of progress towards achieving a desired result
+Providing objective evidence of progress towards achieving the desired result

 Recommended key performance indicators should align with the following key BCMP lifecycle stages: